cyberphone/cbor-everywhere/README.md

 ## Deterministic Serialization
 Unlike XML and JSON, CBOR supports deterministic serialization.
-In addition to making interoperability testing easier, deterministic serialization also produces shortest possible CBOR data.
+In addition to reducing the scope of interoperability testing, deterministic serialization also produces shortest possible CBOR data.

 ### Sorted Maps
 Through deterministic serialization, CBOR map keys are by